maucherOnline/wordpress-google-reviews-plugin/README.txt

 6. Google Reviews Plugin backend #2

 == Changelog ==
+= 2.0.1 =
+* Added new design variations
+* Added 'Write a review' button
 = 2.0 =
 * Added new designs and layouts
 * Added new options tabs